normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/AspNetCoreAsLambda.md

 ## ASP.NET Core application as a Lambda Function

 It is possible to run an ASP.NET Core application as a Lambda function.
-This is possible with the [Amazon.Lambda.AspNetCoreServer](https://www.nuget.org/packages/Amazon.Lambda.AspNetCoreServer/)
+This is possible with the <a href="https://www.nuget.org/packages/Amazon.Lambda.AspNetCoreServer/" target="_blank">Amazon.Lambda.AspNetCoreServer</a>
 NuGet package.

 This package contains a method similar to the one above that takes in the **APIGatewayProxyRequest** and returns back a **APIGatewayProxyResponse**.